 Recorded at 6:53pm

 Recording of the top of the alleyway where there is some bar music being played, some pedestrians walking and chatting, vehicles passing in the background, and an instance of bicyclists riding through.

 Extra Recording of St Patrick’s Day Belfast – 2021-03-17

 Recorded at 4:13pm

 Doubled recording stitched together, beginning near Belfast City Hall where the St. Patricks Parade would usually march off from.
-Without the annual parade, there is only regular city noises from birds, dogs walked, vehicles, cyclists, and pedestrians.
+Without the annual parade, there are only regular city noises from birds, dogs walked, vehicles, cyclists, and pedestrians.

-The second half of the recording ventures into Botanic Gardens, in which, large groups of people who were set up partying in the middle of the big empty field.
+The second half of the recording ventures into Botanic Gardens, in which, large groups of people were set up partying in the middle of the big empty field.
 There was dancing, shouting, balls kicked, mixed in with the wildlife of the park.
-The ending of the recording has the park staff closing some of the gates to direct people through main gates as the police came in to disperse the crowd.
+The ending of the recording has the park staff closing some of the gates to direct people through the main gates as the police came in to disperse the crowd.

 1– Sounding Belfast During Covid-19

 During a global pandemic, countries and cities have become literal ghost towns.
 Once flustered with sounds from human activities, it has now been overtaken from the once subtle industrial, urban, and natural sound environments.
 Recording multiple points during the lockdown, we are able to chronologically experience the differences imposed by Covid-19 restrictions and how these spaces have changed from the start of the global pandemic.

 This project reflects through an auditory and sonic art perspective how the city sounds like without the presence of humans or the normal amount of human density in popular areas in public spaces of Belfast.